-Excluding recess, lunch, and religion, daily scheduled classes are in session for 5 hours and 30 minutes each day.
-Students in grades PreK-8 attend Holy Mass or prayer services at least once a week.
+Excluding recess and lunch, daily scheduled classes are in session for 5 hours and 30 minutes.
+Students in grades PK3-8 attend Holy Mass or prayer services at least once a week.

 The official school day for the 2023-2024 school year begins at 7:55 a.m. and continues through 3:00 p.m.
 (2:45 p.m. for PreK 3, PreK 4, & K).
-The school doors will open at 7:45 a.m.
-(7:30a.m. for PreK & K).
-For the SAFETY OF YOUR CHILD we strongly urge you to plan your arrival to coincide with opening time.
-All students will leave the grounds promptly after dismissal at 3:00 p.m. and go directly home.
-Students awaiting parents are NOT to use the playground equipment, but are to wait in the areas designated by the school or use the after school Extended Care service.
-Students not picked up by 3:20 p.m. will be sent to Extended Care and the parent will be charged the daily rate of $10.00 per child.
+The school doors will open at 7:30 a.m.
+Do NOT drop off children before 7:30 a.m.
+All students will leave the grounds promptly after dismissal and go directly home.
+Students awaiting parents are NOT to use the playground equipment but are to wait in the areas designated by the school or use the after-school Extended Care service.
+Students not picked up by 3:20 p.m. will be sent to extended care and charged the daily rate of $15.00 per child.
 Students cannot wait in or by the office unsupervised.

 ABSENTEEISM AND TARDINESS

 If a child is absent, please call the school office or send a note to the office via a brother or sister.
 When calling to report the absence, you may also request homework to be left in the office or sent home with a brother/sister or friend.
 The work may not be picked up in the office until after 2:30 p.m.

 Students are expected to be in attendance at all times when school is in session unless illness or an emergency prevents attendance.
 Generally, a student who has accumulated 25 days of absence during the school year may be required to repeat the grade or to attend summer school.
 Proof of attendance at summer school must be presented to the principal by August 1, 2024.